In today’s post: Find 20 teacher appreciations gifts that are cute, easy to put together, and inexpensive!

-It’s already teacher appreciation week!
-If you’re a little late to the game (like I am), don’t worry – I have a great collection of teacher appreciation gift ideas for you today, and you have all the way through the end of the school year to put something together.
-I know we love giving teachers homemade goodies, but they often receive so many treats during the month of May they end up giving most of them away.
+I know we love giving teachers homemade goodies, but they often receive so many treats during teacher appreciation week they end up giving most of them away.
 Same with cute DIY decor projects – there’s only so many places to put framed handprints, etc. I’m sure teachers appreciate every single gift they receive, but let’s try giving them something a little more practical.
 Here are 20 easy, cute, and practical teacher appreciation gift ideas that teachers will love (many are cheap too!).
 Make sure to read #20 – it’s the single best gift you can give a teacher!

-1. I love this soap & printable from eighteen25 – teachers go through tons of soap each year, and this printable is super cute!
+1. I love this soap & printable teacher gift idea from eighteen25 – teachers go through tons of soap each year, and this printable is super cute!

 2. Teachers need lots of water (and/or soda) to keep talking to their students all day long, so Crazy Little Projects shares a cute cup & printable gift idea:

-3. Teachers love getting gift cards that they can use on the classrooms (or themselves!).
+3. One of the best teacher appreciation gifts is a gift card, since teachers spend so much money on their classrooms!
 Make a gift card extra special with this personalized photo gift card holder from It’s Always Autumn.

-3. This great teacher appreciate gift idea from Sweet Rose Studio helps replenish the teacher’s stash of books, stickers, etc:
+3. This great teacher appreciation gift idea from Sweet Rose Studio helps replenish the teacher’s stash of books, stickers, etc:

-5. This Target gift card holder from Landeelu is so clever!
+5. This Target gift card holder from Landeelu is such a clever teacher appreciation gift idea!
 Doesn’t everyone want a little extra Target cash?

-6. If you have lots of teachers you’d like to recognize, this inexpensive idea via Spoonful might fit the bill:
+6. If you have lots of teachers you’d like to recognize, this cheap teacher gift idea via Spoonful might fit the bill:

 7. Use these cute printables from Tatertots and Jello via Skip to My Lou to dress up a gift card to the teacher’s favorite fast food restaurant:

-8. Here’s another idea from Tatertots and Jello via Skip to My Lou: movie gift cards and a cute free printable.
+8. Here’s another teacher appreciation idea from Tatertots and Jello via Skip to My Lou: movie gift cards and a cute free printable.

-9. This is a super cute way to package up dry erase markers for a teacher (from Spoonful):
+9. This is a super cute way to package up dry erase markers for a cheap teacher appreciation gift (from Spoonful):

-11. These printables from Chickabug are hilarious!
+11. These teacher appreciation printables from Chickabug are hilarious!
 Pair them with a gift card for every teacher’s favorite gift.

-13. Pair this adorable bookmark from Positively Splendid with a stack of books for the classroom for a gift any teacher is sure to love:
+13. Pair this adorable bookmark from Positively Splendid with a stack of books for the classroom for an easy teacher gift idea:

-14. These cute drink sleeves from Finding Pins and Needles are a great personalized idea.
+14. These cute drink sleeves from Finding Pins and Needles are a great personalized teacher gift idea.

-15. If you like to sew, this simple kindle cover would make a pretty gift.
+15. If you like to sew, this simple kindle cover would make a pretty teacher appreciation gift (and since it only takes a bit of fabric it would be inexpensive too!)
 Find instructions at The Polka Dot Chair.

 16. My mother-in-law used to go through massive amounts of sanitizing wipes when she taught school, so I knew I wanted to start giving these as a teacher appreciation gift.
 Get the free printables here:

-18. This stationary gift set from Becky Higgins is pretty and useful since teachers often write notes to their students (her post has a few other great ideas as well).
+18. This stationary gift set from Becky Higgins is pretty and makes a practical teacher gift since teachers often write notes to their students.

-19. Use these cute printables from The Tiny Tiara to package up some Tic Tacs, Altoids, or Andes mints for an inexpensive, practical gift.
+19. Use these cute printables from The Tiny Tiara to package up some Tic Tacs, Altoids, or Andes mints for an inexpensive, practical teacher appreciation gift.

 20. And lastly, for the truly best gift a teacher can receive: write a letter telling your child’s teacher what you most appreciated about him or her this year, and send a copy of the letter to the school principal.
 Teachers treasure personal letters (who doesn’t?), and by sending a copy to the principal, you’ll be adding a positive recommendation to her file that could be helpful when she is considered for advancement.
 The letter doesn’t have to be long – three or four sentences is plenty – and you can get ideas for what to say in this post.
 This completely free gift may be the best one your child’s teacher has ever received!